Cyb3rn0id/mp3Serial_JQ8400TF/README.md

 ## Libray Usage

+First, be sure you've included at least 1 file on the microSD card! (you can use WAV or MP3).
 In your arduino sketch, include library:

 ```C
 #include <mp3serial_JQ8400TF.h>